ashutoshj9/Knovator_CRUD/README.md

 # Knovator_CRUD
-Follow below command to run:
+- Install MongoDB and NodeJs and setup in your system Then, Follow below command to run:
-~ npm install
+- npm install
-~ npm start
+- npm start

 #  For Registering user send POST request on Postman to "http://localhost:3000/api/auth/register"
 - JSON FORMAT